byteball/steem-attestation/README.md

 * Run `node db_import.js` to import `db.sql` into the database and appling database migrations.
 * Run `node attestation.js` first time to generate keys.
 * Configure `admin_email`, `from_email`, `site`, `steemconnectApp` and `salt` values in new conf.json file (desktopApp.getAppDataDir() folder).
 Read more about other configuration options [there](https://github.com/byteball/headless-byteball#customize).
-* Send bytes to `== distribution address`, which is displayed in logs, it is for whitelisted domain emails and referral bonuses.
+* Send bytes to `== distribution address`, which is displayed in logs, it is for rewards and referral bonuses.
 * Run `node attestation.js` again.

 # Testnet